unit-io/unitdb/README.md

 Below is a list of projects that use unitdb.

 - [Unitd](https://github.com/unit-io/unitd) Lightweight, high performance messaging system for microservices, IoT, and internet connected devices.
-- [Unitd Go Client](https://github.com/unit-io/unitd-go) Lightweight and high performance publish-subscribe messaging system client library.
+- [Unitd Go Client](https://github.com/unit-io/unitd-go) Lightweight and high performance publish-subscribe messaging system - Go client library.

 ## Contributing
 If you'd like to contribute, please fork the repository and use a feature branch.
 Pull requests are welcome.

 ## Licensing
-Copyright (c) 2016-2020 Saffat IT Solutions Pvt Ltd. This project is licensed under [Apache-2.0 License](https://github.com/unit-io/unitdb/blob/master/LICENSE).
+This project is licensed under [Apache-2.0 License](https://github.com/unit-io/unitdb/blob/master/LICENSE).